-After this introduction, the first basic principle can be

-stated.
-It is the so-called verification principle that was first postulated by Richard Sutton in a series of on-line essays in 2001 (Sutton 2001a; 2001b).
+After this introduction, the first basic principle can be stated.
+It is the so-called verification principle that was first postulated by Richard Sutton in a series of on-line essays in 2001 [7], [8].
 The principle is stated as follows:

-The Verification Principle: An AI system can create and maintain knowledge only to the extent that it can verify that knowledge itself.
-(Sutton 2001b)
+The Verification Principle: An AI system can create and maintain knowledge only to the extent that it can verify that knowledge itself [8].

-According to Sutton, "the key to a successful AI is that it can tell for itself whether or not it is working correctly" (Sutton 2001b).
+According to Sutton, "the key to a successful AI is that it can tell for itself whether or not it is working correctly"[8].
 The only reasonable way to achieve this goal is to put the AI system in charge of its own learning using the verification principle.
-If verification is not possible for some concept then the AI system should not attempt to learn that concept.
-In other words, all AI systems and AI learning algorithms should follow the motto: No verification, No learning.
+In other words, all AI systems and AI learning algorithms should follow the motto: No verification, no learning.
+If verification is not possible for some concept then the AI system should not be handcoded with that concept.

 Sutton also points out that the verification principle eventually will be adopted by many AI practitioners because it offers fundamental practical advantages over alternative methods when it comes to scalability.
-Another way of saying the same thing is: "Never program anything bigger than your head"(Sutton 2001b).
+Another way of saying the same thing is: "Never program anything bigger than your head"[8].
 Thus, the verification principle stands for autonomous testing and verification performed by the robot and for the robot.
-As explained above, it would be unrealistic to expect the robot programmers to fix their robots every time when the robots encounter a problem due to a hidden assumption.
-In fact, it should be the robots telling their programmers what is wrong with them and not the other way around.
-This point is also mentioned by Dennett (Dennett 1989) who points out that any sufficiently complicated system, almost by default, must be considered intelligent.
-Furthermore, when something goes wrong with any sufficiently complex system the people in charge of operating it have no choice other than to accept the system's own explanation for what is wrong with it.
+As explained above, it would be unrealistic to expect the robot programmers to fix their robots every time the robots encounter a problem due to a hidden assumption.

 Sutton was the first researcher in AI to state the verification principle explicitly.
-However, the origins of the verification principle go back to the ideas of the logical positivists philosophers of the 1930's.
+However, the origins of the verification principle go back to the ideas of the logical positivists philosophers of the 1930s.
 The two most prominent among them were Rudolf Carnap and Alfred Ayer.
-They both argued that statements that cannot be either proved or disproved by experience (i.e., metaphysical statements) are meaningless.
-Ayer defined two types of verifiability, "strong" and "weak", which he formulated as follows:
+They both argued that statements that cannot be either proven or disproven by experience (i.e., metaphysical statements) are meaningless.
+Ayer defined two types of verifiability, "strong" and "weak," which he formulated as follows:

-"a proposition is said to be verifiable, in the strong sense of the term, if and only if, its truth could be conclusively established in experience.
-But it is verifiable, in the weak sense, if it is possible for experience to render it probable."
-(Ayer 1952, p.
-37)
+"A proposition is said to be verifiable, in the strong sense of the term, if and only if, its truth could be conclusively established in experience.
+But it is verifiable, in the weak sense, if it is possible for experience to render it probable" [9, p.
+37].

-Thus, in order to verify something in the "strong" sense one would have to physically perform the verification sequence.
-On the other hand, to verify something in the "weak" sense one does not have to perform the verification sequence directly but one must have the prerequisite sensors, effectors, and abilities to perform the verification sequence if necessary.
+Thus, in order to verify something in the "strong" sense, one would have to physically perform the verification sequence.
+On the other hand, to verify something in the "weak" sense, one does not have to perform the verification sequence directly, but one must have the prerequisite sensors, effectors, and abilities to perform the verification sequence if necessary.